Felipe has been working in the Nursery and Garden center for many years and bring extensive knowledge to trees, plants, and landscape design.

 They have a dramatic canopy, glossy leaves, and creamy, fragrant white flowers.
 Few trees can match the year-round beauty of these deciduous and evergreen trees.
 Once the white flowers are in bloom, the landscape is filled with the sweet aroma that these trees are famous for.
-And, we cannot forget about the shade they can make!
+Also, don't forget about the shade they can make!

 Magnolia is native to the sub-tropical and tropical parts of eastern North America, parts of South America, southeastern Asia, the Caribbean, and Central America.
 These beauties thrive in the Houston area.
 These trees will tend to look their best when they are not crowded by other trees, so plant them in a place where they have room to show-off their natural beauty.
 You will often find Magnolia growing in a spot with full sun or partial shade exposure.
 If your landscape is exposed to hot afternoon sun, it may benefit from being in a location that is shaded from the afternoon sun.

 The sight of a Magnolia growing in a landscape, in full bloom, is one of nature’s greatest gifts.
-Some people will want to plant them are near windows so that their pleasing, aromatic scent of the flowers can fill the room.
+Some people will want to plant them near windows so that the pleasing, aromatic scent of the flowers can fill the room.
 Of course, the shade they provide can also help to reduce the temperatures inside a house, too!

 Most Magnolias have large and beautiful blossoms, whether they are evergreen or deciduous.
 Which selection is the right one for you?
 Keep reading to learn more about these showy trees.